btholt/complete-intro-to-databases/lessons/mongodb.md

 path: "/mongodb"
 title: "MongoDB"
 order: "2B"
-description: "MongoDB a document-based NoSQL database that allows developers to write unstructured data to be queried later.
+description: "MongoDB is a document-based NoSQL database that allows developers to write unstructured data to be queried later.
 Brian goes into what this means for a developer and when you might want to use it"
 section: "NoSQL"
 ---